-Analysis, Commentary, or Op-ed Project: Students will write a 1500-2000 words analysis, commentary, or opinion piece reflecting on, or reacting to, a critical topic of a student's choice that was covered in class.
+Analysis, Commentary, or Op-ed Project: Students will write a 1500-2000 word analysis, commentary, or opinion piece reflecting on, or reacting to, a critical topic of a student's choice that was covered in class.
 This project will be cumulative insofar as students will be required to turn in portions of this assignment throughout the semester.
 This will help students not only complete the project, but also develop their ideas with sufficient time and input from their professor and fellow students.
 The TOPIC for this project will be due at the end of Module 3.
 The THESIS, or main IDEA or ARGUMENT, of the piece will be due at the end of Module 7.
-The OUTLINE for the project will be due at the end of Module 7.
-The OUTLINE for the project will be due at the end of Module 7.
 The OUTLINE for the project will be due at the end of Module 8.
 The DRAFT will be due at the end of Module 10.
 The FINAL PROJECT will be due at the end of the course.